apache/trafficserver/doc/admin-guide/files/records.config.en.rst

          sessions.
 That is, stream window sizes dynamically adjust to fill the session window in a way that shares the window equally among all concurrent streams.
    ===== ===========================================================================================

+.. ts:cv:: CONFIG proxy.config.http2.flow_control.policy_out INT 0
+   :reloadable:

+   Specifies the mechanism |TS| uses to maintian flow control via the HTTP/2 stream and session windows for outbound connections.
+See the corresponding :ts:cv:`proxy.config.http2.flow_control.policy_in` configuration for details concerning how this configuration variable is used.

 .. ts:cv:: CONFIG proxy.config.http2.max_frame_size INT 16384
    :reloadable: